Drugstore Sunscreen for Face and Body You’ll Actually Wear

 ✅ Pros

-• Lightweight finish that suits oily skin
+• Lightweight feel that suits oily skin well

-• Less “sunscreen-y” feel than many lotions
+• Less greasy finish than many standard face-and-body lotions

 ❌ Cons